 The contract of employment sets out legally enforceable terms and conditions that govern the relationship between you and your employee.
 In circumstances where either party breaks one of those terms, whether express or implied, this is known as breach of contract.

-Breach of contract disputes can often be resolved informally, or failing that, by way of any formal disciplinary or grievance procedures.
-However, where a dispute between you and an employee cannot otherwise be resolved, the matter may result in legal proceedings where the terms of the employment contract will come under close scrutiny by the court or tribunal.
+Where a dispute between you and an employee cannot otherwise be resolved, the aggrieved party may pursue legal proceedings, when the terms of the employment contract will come under close scrutiny by the court or tribunal.

 In these circumstances, any ambiguity in the terms of the contract, such as poorly and/or widely drafted express clauses, or any attempts to unreasonably restrict the rights of employees, may be found to be unenforceable in favour of your employee.
 In particular, you may be found to be in breach of an implied term that has been read into the contract to give it business efficacy, or otherwise in breach of a term that you did not even know existed.